devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 </i>
 </summary>

-If you have a local Kubernetes cluster, make sure your **current kube-context** points to this local cluster and tell DevSpace which namespace to use:
+If you want to deploy to a local Kubernetes cluster, make sure your **current kube-context** points to this cluster and tell DevSpace which namespace to use:

 ```bash
 # Tell DevSpace which namespace to use (will be created automatically during deployment)